HedonisticOpportunist/HedonisticOpportunist/README.md

 ### =^._.^= ∫

-- 🔭 I’m currently working on finishing my dissertation in English.
+- 🔭 I’m currently editing my dissertation on Asian Cannadin literaature.
 - 🌱 I’m currently learning how to write video games.
 - 👯 I’m looking to collaborate on writing and fun programming tasks.
 - 🤔 I’m looking for help with how to code better.